 Students with existing Bookshelf accounts linked to their institution-provided email address will see a new tab called “Explore” when they log in.
 This tab provides access to the freely-available ebooks.

 For students with existing Bookshelf accounts NOT linked to their institution-provided email address:

-VitalSource and the participating publishers are offering free access to eBooks through 30th June, 2020 to ensure affected students are able to use required learning materials through final exams.
+VitalSource and the participating publishers are offering free access to ebooks through May 25, 2020, for US Students and April 30th for Canadian Students to ensure affected students are able to use required learning materials through final exams.
 Once the free access period ends, students will maintain access to their Bookshelf account.
-However, eBooks provided during the VitalSource Helps programme will no longer appear.
+However, ebooks provided during the VitalSource Helps program will no longer appear.

 How many titles may be accessed?